seanzhangkx8/ConvoKit/website/docs/source/index.rst

    :target: https://github.com/CornellNLP/ConvoKit/blob/master/LICENSE.md
    :alt: License

 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations, using a `single unified interface <https://convokit.cornell.edu/documentation/architecture.html>`_ inspired by (and compatible with) scikit-learn.
 Several large conversational datasets are included together with scripts exemplifying the use of the toolkit on these datasets.
-The latest version is 4.0.0 (released Nov.
-3, 2025); follow the project on GitHub to keep track of updates.
+The latest version is `4.1.0 <https://github.com/CornellNLP/ConvoKit/releases/tag/v4.1.0>`_ (released Mar.
+10, 2026); follow the project on GitHub to keep track of updates.

-The toolkit currently implements features for:

 Quick Links
 -----------